Dragoncall/BDS_group_27/README.md

 To allow visualisations to be a `PipelineStep`, the `Visualiser` class has all methods a visualisation needs to extend.
 This will also allow a `Visualiser` to be ran during other pipelines (for example to visualise API usage or API latency?)

+Offline visualisations are visualisation for which we do not need a pipeline step.
+These visualisations are mostly over either a lot of data, or data comes from multiple non-streaming sources.